mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.4/getting-started/installing/index.md

 1. Compress the Docker image into the `local-universe.tar.gz` file.

-1. Perform the additional steps as described in [Deploying a local Universe containing Certified Universe packages](/mesosphere/dcos/latest/administering-clusters/deploying-a-local-dcos-universe/#deploying-a-local-universe-containing-certified-universe-packages).
+1. Perform the additional steps as described in [Deploying a local Catalog containing Certified Catalog packages](/mesosphere/dcos/latest/administering-clusters/deploying-a-local-dcos-universe/#deploying-a-local-universe-containing-certified-universe-packages).

 After you add the Edge-LB packages to the local catalog, you are ready to create and configure permissions for the service account you want to use to manage Edge-LB server and load balancer operations.
 Continue to the instructions for [creating a service account](#create-service-account).